JuliaData/DataStreams.jl/docs/src/index.md

 A `Data.Sink` needs to also implement specific forms of constructors that ensure proper Sink state in many higher-level streaming functions:

-  * `MyPkg.Sink{T <: Data.StreamType}(schema::Data.Schema, ::Type{T}, append::Bool, ref::Vector{UInt8}, args...; kwargs...)`; given a `schema::Data.Schema` a source will be providing, the type of streaming `T` (`Field` or `Column`), whether the user desires to append the data or not, a possible memory reference `ref` and any necessary `args...` and `kwargs...`, construct an appropriate instance of `MyPkg.Sink` ready to receive data from `source`.
+  * `MyPkg.Sink{T <: Data.StreamType}(schema::Data.Schema, ::Type{T}, append::Bool, ref::Vector{UInt8}, args...; kwargs...)`; given the `schema::Data.Schema` of a `Data.Source`, the type of streaming `T` (`Data.Field` or `Data.Column`), whether the user desires to append the data or not, a possible memory reference `ref` and any `Data.Sink` positional `args...` or keyword arguments `kwargs...`, construct an appropriate instance of `MyPkg.Sink` ready to receive data.
 The `append` argument allows an already existing sink file/source to "reset" itself if the user does not desire to append.
   * `MyPkg.Sink{T <: Data.StreamType}(sink, schema::Data.Schema, ::Type{T}, append::Bool, ref::Vector{UInt8})`; similar to above, but instead of constructing a new `Sink`, an existing `Sink` is given as a first argument, which may be modified before being returned, ready to receive data according to the `Data.Source` `schema`.
+Note that a `Data.Sink` should modify itself according to the new `append` and `ref` arguments as well.

 Similar to `Data.Source`, a `Data.Sink` also needs to implement it's own `streamto!` method that indicates how it receives data.

 A `Data.Sink` supports **field-based** streaming by defining:

   * `Data.streamto!{T}(sink::MyPkg.Sink, ::Type{Data.Field}, val::T, row, col[, schema])`: Given a `row`, `col`, and `val::T` a `Data.Sink` should store the value appropriately.
 The type of the value retrieved is given by `T`, which may be `Nullable{T}`.
 Optionally provided is the `schema` (the same `schema` that is passed in the `MyPkg.Sink(schema, ...)` constructors).
 This argument is passed for efficiency since it can be calculated once at the beginning of a `Data.stream!` and used quickly for many calls to `Data.streamto!`.
 This argument is optional, because a Sink can overload `Data.streamto!` with or without it.
+Note that it is appropriate for a `Data.Sink` to implement specialized `Data.streamto!` methods that can dispath according to the type `T` of `val::T`, although not strictly required.

 A `Data.Sink` supports **column-based** streaming by defining: